-A. Yes – there is a 6 jar minimum order of products bought from our website.
-If you are buying a present for someone, you can buy products from the Gifts & Hampers page singularly.
+A. Yes – there is a £15 minimum order for products bought from our website.

 Q. How much is postage?

-A. Delivery within the United Kingdom, excluding the Highlands and Northern Ireland, is £4.95.
+A. Delivery within the United Kingdom, excluding the Highlands and Northern Ireland, is £3.50 for orders £34.99 and under.
+Delivery is free over £35.
 Please phone us on 01666 827 044 if you would like to find out a price for having an order delivered to the Highlands or Northern Ireland.